King Kamehameha Day Parade in Honolulu: Floral Floats, Pa'u Riders, and Where to Watch with Kids

 Teens

 Teens generally enjoy the parade but lose patience after 90 minutes.
-Plan to walk the route to the Hoolaulea at Kapiolani Park before the parade ends, grab food, and let them disengage on their phones for a bit.
+Plan to walk the route to the Hoolaulea at Kapiolani Park before the parade ends.
+Grab food.
+Let them disengage on their phones for a bit.

 Where to Eat Nearby

-If you watch from Ala Moana Boulevard, Liliha Bakery at Ala Moana Center has the cocoa puffs that locals will swear by.
-From a Waikiki viewing spot, Marugame Udon on Kuhio is fast, kid-friendly, and cheap.
-Post-parade at Kapiolani Park, the Hoolaulea has food trucks - Giovanni's shrimp truck usually appears, plus poke bowls, plate lunches, malasadas, and shave ice.
+If you watch from Ala Moana Boulevard, Liliha Bakery at Ala Moana Center has cocoa puffs that locals will swear by.
+From a Waikiki viewing spot, Marugame Udon on Kuhio is fast, kid-friendly, cheap.
+Post-parade at Kapiolani Park, the Hoolaulea has food trucks.
+Plate lunches, poke bowls, malasadas, shave ice.
+Watch the chickens at Kapiolani if you have shave ice in your hand.
+They are not as bold as the Lanikai chickens but they will absolutely steal a chunk if you blink.

 The Lei Draping Ceremony (the night before)